Watts-Lab/task-mapping/Recall Stories.md

 After story complete...

 Please answer the following questions about the story.
-Based on paper two: Please recall th estory as accurately as possible from beginning to end.
+Based on paper two: Please recall the story as accurately as possible from beginning to end.

 Thank you for participating in our experiment today.